nicholasdejesse/DeepQLearning/README.md

 # Deep Q-Learning
 ## Overview
 This project uses Deep Q-Learning to solve some of the RL environments with a discrete action space in Farama's Gymnasium.
-This includes some classic control problems, like Cart Pole and Mountain Car, as well as some Atari games in the Arcade Learning Environment (ALE), like Breakout.
+This includes some classic control problems, like CartPole and MountainCar, as well as some Atari games in the Arcade Learning Environment (ALE), like Breakout.

 ## Quickstart
 ### Prerequisites